 Celebrity stage names vs. their real names

 Whatever the reason for the change, it’s always interesting to discover the truth behind a celebrity’s name.
-Stacker explores celebrities of all types who perform under a stage name, but had a completely different name when they were born.
-From old-school movie stars looking for a memorable way to find fans, to pop stars who went for an out-of-this-world new alias, here are 30 celebrities that took stage names when they hit the big time.
+Stacker explores celebrities of all types who perform under a stage name but had a completely different name when they were born.
+From old-school movie stars looking for a memorable way to find fans to pop stars who went for an out-of-this-world new alias, here are celebrities who took stage names when they hit the big time.

 She was born Stefani Joanne Angelina Germanotta, but adopted the name Lady Gaga as a play on the Queen song “Radio Ga-Ga.”
 In a 2013 Elle interview, Gaga revealed why she prefers to use her stage name over her real name: “Stefani is—a perpetually tortured artist.
 That’s why I changed my name.
 I can’t be her in public.
 She would be a mess!"